Sean O'Connell (fighter): Professional Fighters League

 O'Connell signed with PFL in 2018.
 In his debut, he faced Ronny Markes at PFL 2 on June 21, 2018, in Chicago, Illinois, winning the fight by TKO in the second round.

-In his second fight for the promotion, O'Connell faced Bazigit Atajev at PFL 7 on August 30, 2018.
+In his second fight for the promotion, O'Connell faced Bozigit Ataev at PFL 7 on August 30, 2018.
 He lost the fight via TKO in the first round.

 In the fall of 2018, O'Connell entered the PFL Light Heavyweight tournament.
-At PFL 9 on October 13, 2018, he defeated Dan Spohn by majority decision in the quarterfinal round and then fought Smealinho Rama in the semifinal round the same night, winning by knockout.
+At PFL 9 on October 13, 2018, he defeated Daniel Spohn by majority decision in the quarterfinal round and then fought Smealinho Rama in the semifinal round the same night, winning by knockout.
 O'Connell faced Vinny Magalhães in the finals at PFL 11 on December 31, 2018.
 He won the back-and-forth fight via TKO between the third and fourth round after Vinny Magalhães stopped the bout.
 With the win, O'Connell was crowned the 2018 PFL Light Heavyweight champion and earned the $1 million cash prize.

 Of note O’Connell worked as a broadcaster for the PFL commentating cage-side once on the same night as one of his own fights.
 O’Connell was hired as part of the Professional Fighters League broadcast team after his retirement as cage-side play by play announcer.